 Northern Slabs All Trad climbing41 routes in sector

-A lot of the old routes for this area have overgrown following the bush fires.
-Best way to Northern Slabs is to go via Middle Rocks access.
-Go to the upper camp site, then the look out.
-Go left (looking out) along the cliff line and after about 50m there will be a steep gully trending back down and to the right towards the prominent North Buttress.
+The best way to the Northern Slabs is to take the central access track and skirt all the way under the North Buttress.
+From the look out walk left (looking out) along the cliff line and after about 50m there will be a steep gully trending back down and to the right towards the North Buttress.

 Ethic inherited from Booroomba Rocks